poliorcetics/cargo-intraconv/README.md

 $ cargo intraconv path/to/my/file.rs -d # Disambiguate links by prefixing them
                                         # with their rustdoc group ('type@', ...)

+$ cargo intraconv path/to/my/file.rs -q # Do not display changes, only errors
 ```

 It is possible to give multiple paths to files.
 Note that directories will not